Abducens nerve

 Nucleus and intraparenchymal portion

-The abducent nucleus is a small nucleus situated at the upper part of the rhomboid fossa beneath the facial colliculus within the pons.
+The abducens nucleus is a small nucleus situated at the upper part of the rhomboid fossa beneath the facial colliculus within the pons.
 Fibers pass anterior through the pons medial to the facial nucleus to reach the pontomedullary junction.

 Cisternal portion

-It is the most medial of the nerves emerging immediately below the pons (facial nerve and vestibulocochlear nerve lateral to it) at the pontomedullary junction into the prepontine cistern.
-It courses anteriorly towards the clivus where it runs superiorly along the clivus enclosed within a fibrous sheath called Dorello canal and pierces the dura inferior to the posterior clinoid process.
-It then courses over the medial petrous apex towards the cavernous sinus.
-Its oblique course and relatively anchored position in Dorello canal make it prone to stretching when raised intracranial pressure from a space-occupying lesion causes transtentorial herniation (a sixth nerve palsy is the classic lateralizing sign of an extradural hematoma).
+The abducens nerve pierces the dura mater inferior to the posterior clinoid process, enclosed within a fibrous sheath called the Dorello canal, and courses over the medial petrous apex towards the cavernous sinus.
+Its oblique course and relatively anchored position in the Dorello canal make it prone to stretching when raised intracranial pressure from a space-occupying lesion causes transtentorial herniation (a sixth nerve palsy is the classic lateralizing sign of an extradural hematoma).

 Cavernous sinus portion